aHochstein/auth0-terraform-multi-tenant/README.md

 Multi Tenant Terraform Setup with shared modules

 This Repository contains a multi tenant auth0 Setup.

+Each tenant is configured in its own module.
+The root module initiates all the tenant modules and provides the auth0 provider to them.
+Each tenant gets a own provider with an alias pointing to another tenant.

 Shared modules are located in the shared folder.
-Additonally every tenant has its own module that uses shared modules and auth0 terraform resources directly.
 The usage of shared modules allowes for standard tenant setup enforcement - additionally every tenant can then implement specifics with the resources directly.

 How to run this example: